ylchen0622/A-Chemoinformatic-Analysis-on-Natural-Glycosides/README.md

 The physicochemical properties of glycosides, aglycones and non-glycosides.

 <h4> 8 Murcko Scaffold Analysis </h4>

-Dominant and Unique Murcko scaffolds and their glycosylation ratios of natural products with biological sources.
+ - The murcko scaffolds of natural products with biological source.
+ - The unique murcko scaffolds of aglycones and non-glycosides.
+ - The glycosylation ratio of each murcko scaffold.